 Since 2010, Tracey and Tim have been sharing their remarkable gifts and Indigenous culture with students and visitors and changing hearts and minds in the process.
-They’ve witnessed firsthand how people transform their relationship to the outdoors, to horses, to Indigenous culture, and most importantly, says Tracey, to themselves, while at Painted Warriors.
-While they initially focused on guide training, the company has grown steadily over the past decade to include a robust roster of experiences for visitors.
+They’ve witnessed firsthand how people transform their relationship to the outdoors, to horses, to Indigenous culture, and most importantly, says Tracey, to themselves while at Painted Warriors.
+While initially focused on guide training, the company has grown steadily over the past decade to include a robust roster of visitor experiences.

-In 2015, Tracey and Tim became instructors for Outdoor Council of Canada, a national training organization for the outdoor sector, and continue to deliver the program along with others such as the Hunting Skills and Education, throughout the year.
-Painted Warriors is known for the calibre of training but increasingly sought out for the Indigenous ‘lens’ they bring to their instruction.
-“We’re able to kind of bring an Indigenous perspective into our training programs, ” explains Tracey.
-Indigenous students seek them out because, as Tracey explains, “a lot of Indigenous people have had really kind of bad experiences that have stayed with them from going to school and we completely understand.
+In 2015, Tracey and Tim became instructors for the Outdoor Council of Canada, a national training organization for the outdoor sector, and continue to deliver the program along with others, such as the Hunting Skills and Education, throughout the year.
+Painted Warriors is known for the calibre of training but is increasingly sought out for the Indigenous ‘lens’ they bring to their instruction.
+“We’re able to bring an Indigenous perspective into our training programs, ” explains Tracey.
+Indigenous students seek them out because, as Tracey explains, “a lot of Indigenous people have had really bad experiences that have stayed with them from going to school, and we completely understand.
 We know how to instruct these students because we’ve been there.
-So I think for that reason we’re pretty successful with our Indigenous guide program, or any kind of training we do for Indigenous students.”
+So I think for that reason we’re pretty successful with our Indigenous guide program, or any training we do for Indigenous students.”
 She adds that they’re also seeing “a lot more” Indigenous instructors in general with the OCC right across Canada.

 Looking back over a decade, Tracey is reflective about how the company has grown.
 “It’s been a really cool journey.
 We’ve just had amazing support.
 I never would have dreamed that it would be what it is now.
 You kind of start off with a little bit of a mandate and ours was that we wanted to work with Indigenous youth to make sure that they didn’t lose their land-based skills.
 It’s really kind of evolved into realizing how much other people are missing this connection from all walks of life.”